julyfun/how-to/softwares-and-tools/vscode/extensions/neovim/deal-with-e79-at-start-and-buftype-error-at-save.md

 author: "Julyfun MacOS14.5 M1"
 suppose-you-know: [computer]
 date: 2024-06-02
-title: Deal with E79 at start and buftype error at save
+title: "Deal with E79 at start and buftype error at save"
 ---

 # Deal with E79 at start and buftype error at save